Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE

-In addition to the SRE, another common background source in CCDs consists of hot pixels that produce bright columns and rows, or in some cases appear as individual hot pixels.
+In addition to the SRE, another common background source in CCDs consists of hot pixels that produce bright columns or rows, or appear as individual hot pixels.
 These are identified by searching the image regions without particle tracks for rows or columns with more than 12 unmasked pixels with a charge greater than $0.6\,{\rm e^-}$.
-Also, to exclude hot features that appear frequently in a run, a single mask per run is built containing the flagged columns and rows that were found hot in more than 5$\%$ of the images.
-Furthermore, individual pixels that appear occupied with at least $2.56\,{\rm e^-}$, 16 times the readout noise, in more than 10\% of the images in a run are also flagged as bad pixels.
+The value of 12 was chosen based on the observed distribution of pixels exceeding this threshold.
+To exclude hot features that appear recurrently throughout a run, a single mask per run is built containing the flagged columns and rows that were found hot in more than 5$\%$ of the images, since this fraction marks the appearance of clear outliers in the frequency distribution of such events.
+Similarly, individual pixels that have charges above $2.56\,{\rm e^-}$ (16 times the readout noise) in more than 10\% of the images are flagged as bad pixels.
 Merging the two hot pixel masks and the SRE individual masks results in an individual global mask for each image in a run.

-The average fraction of pixels that were flagged in the global masks corresponds to 8\% of the Skipper-CCDs (6\% for one sensor and 10\% for the other).
-The impact of the masking, concentrated on a few hot columns and rows, is a reduction by almost two orders of magnitude in the total charge.
+The average fraction of pixels that were flagged in the global masks corresponds to 8\% of the Skipper-CCD areas (6\% for one sensor and 10\% for the other).
+The impact of the masking, concentrated on a few hot columns and rows, is a reduction by almost two orders of magnitude in the total measured charge.